 Help support Backdoor Survival.
 Your purchases earn a small commission.

-Author Bio: Dan Chiras lived off-grid in Colorado for 14 years entirely off rainwater catchment system.
+Author Bio: Dan Chiras has gardened since he was a tot and continues today sowing and reaping the benefits of his gardening proclivities.
+He lived off-grid in Colorado for 14 years entirely off rainwater catchment system.
 He powered his super-efficient home with solar energy and grew much of his own food.
 Dan continues to live a more self-sufficient lifestyle at his home and farm in east-central Missouri.
-Dan is author of 36 books on a variety of subjects including residential solar energy, wind energy, passive solar heating, green building, and self-sufficiency.
-His newest book is Survive in Style The Prepper’s Guide to Living Comfortably through Disasters.